Squeezing: from numerical to conceptual problems: The Fundamental Aspects in Little

-Even more essential consequences would follow from the inverse operations in which the initial wave packet could be amplified.
+As essential consequences would follow from the inverse operations in which the initial wave packet could be amplified.
 Some time ago, a group of authors studied the properties of the radiation emitted from the {\em extended sources}, asking whether some properties of such sources can be reconstructed from the emitted radiation \cite{rzazewski92}.
-However, in a linear theory, each extended wave packet is a linear combination (superposition) of the localized ones.
-The question arises, what would happen if some experiments could {\em fish} in the emitted photon state some components corresponding to the localized parts of the initial source?
-Would the initial state of the extended source be "reduced" to one of its localized emission points?
-The idea, though curious, seems unreal, due to an excess of empirical complications (indeed, the authors of \cite{rzazewski92} worried rather about the momenta than space localization of the radiation source).
-The situation, however, could be different for the charged Schr\"odinger particle states on the plane orthogonal to the symmetry axis of the solenoid in case of amplification.
+However, each extended packet is a linear combination (superposition) of the localized ones.
+The question then arises, what would happen if some experiments could {\em fish} in the emitted photon state some components corresponding to the localized parts of the initial source?
+Would the initial state be `reduced' to one of its localized emission points (as in the {\em delayed choice experiment} of J.A.
+Wheeler?
+The idea seemed unreal, so the authors of \cite{rzazewski92} worried rather about the momenta than space localization of the extended source.
+(The situation, however, could be different in case of the amplified particle states on a plane orthogonal to the symmetry axis of some solenoid or ion trap.)